Best Price Promise

 Inverness to Edinburgh (Waverley) train times

-The journey from Inverness to Edinburgh (Waverley) on the fastest train in 3h 20m, usually 3h 55m.
-Each day, 15 trains leave from Inverness, starting at 04:54 and ending at 21:30.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Inverness to Edinburgh (Waverley), take the fastest train in 3h 20m, typically 3h 55m.
+Daily, 15 trains depart from Inverness, with the first at 04:54 and the last at 21:30.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 Inverness